YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ---
-title: <center>Input Data Format</center>
+title:
 output:
   html_document:
     keep_md: TRUE
 ---

 <h1><center> Input data format </center></h1>

-The detail format of input data for different types of plots are described in the following sections.
+The detailed format of input data for different types of plots are described in the following sections.

 ## **1. Single genome plot**